Quantum simulation of the phase transition of the massive Thirring model: A brief introduction of the massive Thirring model

 \section{A brief introduction of the massive Thirring model}

 The Thirring model describes self interaction between fermions in $d=1+1$ dimension.
 The Hamiltonian for the massive Thirring model is,

 In $d=1+1$,

-where $\sigma ^i(n)$ are Pauli matrices.
-In order to study the chiral condensation, we use the staggered fermion which keeps the chiral symmetry in the massless limit~\cite{Kogut:1974ag,Kluberg-Stern:1983lmr,Morel:1984di}.
+where $\sigma ^i$ are Pauli matrices.
+In order to study the chiral condensation, we use the staggered fermion which preserves the chiral symmetry in the massless limit~\cite{Kogut:1974ag,Kluberg-Stern:1983lmr,Morel:1984di}.
 For a staggered fermion, the components of a spinor are distributed within two sites.
-Denoting $h=2n$ as the even sites, the Dirac fermion field $\psi (h)$ can be written as,
+Let $h=2n$ denote the even sites, the Dirac fermion field $\psi (h)$ is then written as,

 where $\chi(n)$ is the staggered fermion, $a$ is the lattice spacing between even sites, and the factor $1/\sqrt{a}$ is added to make $\chi(n)$ dimensionless.